castacks/lidar_eskf/README.md

 # README #

-This README should able to help you setup and run this program.

 ### What is this repository for? ###

-**lidar_eskf** is a package for localization or pose tracking with g2 and microstrain.
+**lidar_eskf** is a package for localization or pose tracking with g2 (rotating 2d lidar) and microstrain (imu).
 The localization is cast into an ESKF framework, while a GPF is used to encode range measurements.

 ### How do I get set up? ###